kubernetes/kubernetes/docs/design/aws_under_the_hood.md

 * For auto-scaling, on each nodes it creates a launch configuration and group.
   The name for both is <*KUBE_AWS_INSTANCE_PREFIX*>-minion-group.
 The default name is kubernetes-minion-group.
-The auto-scaling group has a min and max size that are both set to NUM_MINIONS.
+The auto-scaling group has a min and max size that are both set to NUM_NODES.
 You can change the size of the auto-scaling group to add or remove the total number of nodes from within the AWS API or Console.
 Each nodes self-configures, meaning that they come up; run Salt with the stored configuration; connect to the master; are assigned an internal CIDR;